unboundsecurity/unbound-integration/public-key/README.md

 Use the following procedure to verify the package.

 1. Download Unbound's public key from this repo.
-The file is called ub.pgp.
+The file is called unbound.pgp.
 1. To verify the RPM distro:

      a.
 Import the Unbound public key.

-     `rpm --import ub.pgp`
+     `rpm --import unbound.pgp`

 	 No response indicates success.